apache/incubator-ponymail-unit-tests/README.md

 yaml directory, and summarize the results at the end.
 You may also run individual tests from the tests directory (more on that as we build out the test dir).

+CLI args for `runall.py`:
+- `--rootdir`: The root filepath of your Apache Pony Mail installation to test against
+- `--fof`: Fail if one test fails, exiting the suite
+- `--load [filename]`: Only load a specific yaml test specification, don't run all tests